The Legend of Zelda: Majora's Mask: Ports and emulated releases

-In 2003, Nintendo rereleased Majora's Mask on the GameCube as part of The Legend of Zelda: Collector's Edition, a special promotional disc which also contained three other The Legend of Zelda games and a 20-minute demo of The Legend of Zelda: The Wind Waker.
+In 2003, Nintendo re-released Majora's Mask on the GameCube as part of The Legend of Zelda: Collector's Edition, a special promotional disc which also contained three other The Legend of Zelda games and a 20-minute demo of The Legend of Zelda: The Wind Waker.
 This disc came bundled with a GameCube console, as part of a subscription offer to Nintendo Power magazine, or through Nintendo's official website.
-The Collector's Edition was also available through the Club Nintendo reward program, with a bonus discount offered in 2004 with the purchase of The Legend of Zelda: Four Swords Adventures during the month-long "Zelda Collection" campaign.
+The Collector's Edition was also available through the Club Nintendo reward program.
+A bonus discount was offered in 2004 with the purchase of The Legend of Zelda: Four Swords Adventures during the month-long "Zelda Collection" campaign.

-Similar to other GameCube rereleases, versions featured in the Collector's Edition are emulations of the originals using GameCube hardware.
+Similar to other GameCube re-releases, versions featured in the Collector's Edition are emulations of the originals using GameCube hardware.
 The only differences are minor adjustments to button icons to resemble the buttons on the GameCube controller.
 Majora's Mask also boots with a disclaimer that some of the original sounds may cause problems due to their emulation.
 Aside from these deliberate changes, GameSpots Ricardo Torres found that the frame rate "appears choppier" and noted inconsistent audio.
 The GameCube version also features a slightly higher native resolution than its Nintendo 64 counterpart, as well as progressive scan.

 Majora's Mask was released on the Wii's Virtual Console service in Europe and Australia on April 3, 2009, and Japan on April 7.
 It was later released in North America on May 18 and commemorated as the 300th Virtual Console game available for purchase in the region.
 During January 2012, Club Nintendo members could download Majora's Mask onto the Wii Console at a discount.
 A similar deal was offered at the discontinuation of Club Nintendo in 2015.
 The game was released for the Wii U's Virtual Console service in Europe on June 23, 2016 and in North America on November 24.
 Majora's Mask was released through the Nintendo Classics service on February 25, 2022.